xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_DEMO.md

 1. Ensure that you have cloned the 20486C directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20486-DevelopingASPNETMVCWebApplications/tree/master/Allfiles.
 2. Navigate to **Allfiles/20486C/Mod01/Democode/PhotoSharingSample**, and then open the **PhotoSharingSample.sln** file.
 3. Run the **PhotoSharingSample.sln** application.
-4. In the Address bar of the Windows Internet Explorer window, note the port number that appears after "http://localhost:" You will use the port number during this demonstration.
+4. In the Address bar of the Microsoft Edge window, note the port number that appears after "http://localhost:" You will use the port number during this demonstration.
-5. Close the Windows Internet Explorer window.
+5. Close the Microsoft Edge window.

 #### Demonstration Steps